rcmdnk/chatgpt-prompt-wrapper/README.md

 - `show_cost`: Set `true` to show cost at the end of the command.
 - `model`: The model to use. (default: "gpt-3.5-turbo")
 - `max_tokens`: The maximum number of tokens to generate in the chat completion.
 Set 0 to use the max values for the model. (default: 0)
+- `tokens_limit`: The limit of the total tokens of the prompt and the completion.
+Set 0 to use the max values for the model. (default: 0)
 - `temperature`: Sampling temperature (0 ~ 2). (default: 1)
 - `top_p`: Probability (0 ~ 1) that the model will consider the top_p tokens.
 Do not set both temperature and top_p in the same time. (default: 1)
 - `presence_penalty`: The penalty for the model to return the same token (-2 ~ 2). (default: 0)